dddrrreee/cs140e-win19/labs/lab14-watch/README.md

           cmd-watch make
      will run `make` if any of the files `*.[chsS]` change in the current directory.

-This means you can be editing however, save the file, and then without moving a finger the code will be compiled and (depending on your makefile) run.
-Everything you do often should either require one keystroke or zero, so this is a good way to start going in that direction.
+This means you can be editing any file, save it, and then --- without moving a finger --- the code will be compiled and (depending on your makefile) run.
+IMO, the best coders have everything they do either require one keystroke or (better) zero.
+This is a good step in that direction.

-It will work as follows:
+You can implement `cmd-watch` as follows:
-  1. It uses `opendir` to open the current directory and scan all entries using `readdir`.
+  1. Uses `opendir` to open the current directory and scan all entries using `readdir`.
-  2. For any entry that has the suffix we are looking for, it uses `stat` (`man 2 stat`) to get the `stat` structure associated with that entry and checks the modification time (`s.st_mtime`).
+  2. For any entry that has the suffix we are looking for, uses `stat` (`man 2 stat`) to get the `stat` structure associated with that entry and check the modification time (`s.st_mtime`).
-  3. If the modification time is more recent than the last change in the directory, it will do a `fork-execvp` of the command-line arguments passed to `cmd-watch`.
+  3. If the modification time is more recent than the last change in the directory, do a `fork-execvp` of the command-line arguments passed to `cmd-watch`.
-  4. The parent will do a `waitpid` etc to wait for the child to finish and also get its status.
-It will print if it exited with an error.
+  4. Have the parent process use `waitpid` to wait for the child to finish and also get its status.
+The parent will print if the child exited with an error.

 Some gotcha's
-  - If nothing changed, go to sleep for a human-scale amount.
+  - If nothing changed, go to sleep for a human-scale amount,  otherwise you'll burn up a lot of CPU time waiting for some entry to change.
 The claim is that people can't notice below 100ms, so you could sleep for 250ms without too much trouble.
-Otherwise you'll burn up a lot of CPU time waiting for some entry to change.

   - Make sure you close the directory (`closedir`) otherwise you'll run out of file descriptors.